Is your oven an alternate universe? You know, a place where fluffy biscuits are sucked into a black hole and replaced with hockey pucks?

 How To Test Baking Powder For Freshness

-Mix 1 teaspoon of backing powder with 1/3 cup of water.
+Mix 1 teaspoon of baking powder with 1/3 cup of water.
 If it fizzes you’re in business.

 What To Do With Expired Baking Soda